So far, foreign reporters in Pyongyang see sights, but not main show

 Still, it is possible to report on some of the economic changes happening in North Korea.

-The Pyongyang skyline is rising, despite international sanctions imposed in retaliation for North Korea's nuclear weapons programme, and locals can be seen purchasing goods using an unofficial exchange rate.
+The Pyongyang skyline is rising, despite international sanctions imposed in retaliation for North Korea's nuclear weapons program, and locals can be seen purchasing goods using an unofficial exchange rate.

 Solar panels also line the balconies of Pyongyang apartment buildings, an indication of people taking power into their own hands amid the country's ongoing energy shortages.